 • 9 breakfasts (No breakfast in Corner Brook)

 • Ferryland Lighthouse picnic lunch and walk (available May 24 - September 25)

 • Trinity Bay Wildlife and sightseeing cruise or whale watching by zodiac (zodiac available June 1 - Oct 1)

 • Western Brook Pond cruise (available June 1 - September 30)

 • Intermediate car rental for 10 full days, including GPS, Loss Damage Waiver, fee for 1 additional driver, and unlimited mileage

-• A personalized Canada Documentation Kit containing essential travel information featuring overview notes of the area of travel, local sightseeing and attractions, daily itinerary highlights, and provincial maps with city guides.
+• A personalized Canada Documentation Kit containing essential travel information featuring overview notes of the area of travel, local sightseeing and attractions, daily itinerary highlights, and provincial maps.

-• Quirpon Island add-on option includes boat transfers to and from the island, all meals at the inn, as well as additional car rental time including GPS, Loss Damage Waiver and unlimited mileage
+• Quirpon Island add-on option includes boat transfers to and from the island, all meals at the inn, a day tour while at the island, as well as additional car rental time including GPS, Loss Damage Waiver and unlimited mileage

 Customize this trip a little... or a lot